GreyRook/code-with-style/docs/review/index.md

 This way we reduce the number of tasks that are almost finished by merging them, or pass them back to the developer to work on the review comments.

+### MR labels

+For every MR the developer who opened it should add the appropriate label to it whether it's a Backend (BE) or Frontend (FE), so it's easier for reviewers to have an overview of which MRs that are suitable for them to review.

 ## See Also {#seealso}

 -   [How To Do A Code Review](reviewer/): A detailed guide for code reviewers.